noseandnose/ezrasnashim/replit.md

 # Ezras Nashim - Daily Jewish Women's Spiritual App

 ## Overview
-Ezras Nashim is a mobile-first web application for Jewish women to engage with and track daily spiritual practices in Torah study, Tefilla (prayer), and Tzedaka (charity).
-Its purpose is to promote consistent spiritual growth through daily interaction with Jewish learning, prayer, and giving.
-The project's ambition is to facilitate one million mitzvos monthly, serving as a significant tool for spiritual development and community involvement.
+Ezras Nashim is a mobile-first web application designed for Jewish women to engage with and track daily spiritual practices in Torah study, Tefilla (prayer), and Tzedaka (charity).
+Its core purpose is to foster consistent spiritual growth through daily interaction with Jewish learning, prayer, and giving.
+The project aims to facilitate one million mitzvos monthly, serving as a significant tool for spiritual development and community involvement.

 ## User Preferences
 Preferred communication style: Simple, everyday language.